atom/atom/apm/README.md

-This folder is where APM is installed to so that it is bundled with Atom.
+This folder is where [apm](https://github.com/atom/apm) is installed to so that it is bundled with Atom.